 Fill your gas tank up on Sunday evenings.
 This way you can see just how much fuel you’re using each week to travel to and from work.

-Get on house arrest.
+Put yourself on house arrest.

 If at all possible, try not to leave your house every weekend.
 Purposely schedule your weekend activities sparingly for at least 3 months and watch your savings grow.